Built to Move: Maintain Good Health and Mobility

 Lifelong Learning: A Pathway to Longevity

 There are numerous studies, including one from National Health Institute (NIH), that have consistently demonstrated that individuals with higher levels of education live longer and healthier lives.
 In addition to educational attainment, a commitment to lifelong learning is a key component.
-Buy why?
+But why?
 The Link Between Education and Longevity 1.
 Health Literacy: Education equips individualsContinue reading “Lifelong Learning: A Pathway to Longevity”

 Reconnecting with Life-Long Friends